 Before 2019, Amazon made the most from grocery e-commerce.

-• Projections indicate a 17.6% annual growth rate in Amazon’s online grocery sales.
+• Projections indicate an 8.23% annual growth rate in Amazon’s online grocery sales.

 • Amazon grocery e-commerce represents 22.0% of the U.S. online grocery market share.